-\textbf{Implementation Details.} We query the text encoder $f_{txt}$ with a general and fixed hand-crafted prompt template ``{\fontfamily{qcr}\selectfont a photo of a <CLS>.}" for all the datasets, as motivated earlier.
-We optimize both the vision encoder $f_{vis}$ and text encoder $f_{txt}$.
-For CIFAR-10C, we use an AdamW optimizer at a learning rate of $10^{-3}$.
-Similarly, for CIFAR-100C and ImageNet-C, Adam and AdamW optimizers are respectively used, at a fixed learning rate of 5$\times$$10^{-4}$, with the model being reset after each task.
-The batch sizes are set to 200, 200, and 64 for the datasets, following various TTA benchmarks, at a corruption severity level of 5 for each task.
-As visual backbones, we report results on ViT-B/16 and ViT-B/32 \cite{dosovitskiy2020image}, where all of our experiments are run on a single NVIDIA RTX A5000 GPU.

-\textbf{Results on CIFAR-10C, CIFAR-100C, and ImageNet-C.} We present the TTA results in Table \ref{tab:mainresults}.
-Our method significantly improves the mean accuracy across all tasks and datasets for both visual backbones.
-Unlike TPT \cite{shu2022test} and VTE \cite{dobler2024lost}, which process a single test image at a time and therefore incur substantial time, our approach operates at the batch level.
-This allows us to leverage the semantic relationships within the batch.
-By updating the parameters of $f_{vis}$ and $f_{txt}$ through the projection matching loss and enhancing the cosine distance between the class prototypes, our method effectively strengthens the alignment between visual and text features and learns discriminative visual features.
+\textbf{Results on CIFAR-10C, CIFAR-100C, and ImageNet-C.} We present the \textbf{online} TTA results in Table \ref{tab:mainresults}.
+While most TTA methods outperform zero-shot CLIP on average, $\framework$ consistently exceeds the performance of these methods across all datasets.
+SAR shows significant performance improvements over others.
+Although it performs similarly to our method on CIFAR-100C and ImageNet-C, $\framework$ outperforms SAR on CIFAR-10C, achieving improvements of 6.48\%.
+While all the prior approaches operate solely in the vision space, our approach leverages CLIP's joint vision-language feature space, resulting in superior TTA performance.
+For TTA approaches using CLIP, $\framework$ surpasses TPT and VTE across all tasks and datasets.
+For our WATT-P* and WATT-S* implementation, adaptation happens once on each prompt template for a batch.
+Interestingly, despite CLIP being \textit{trained} on the batch by averaging adapted weights from multiple templates before inference, the performance remains subpar.
+This indicates that WATT \cite{osowiechi2024watt} is not well suited for online TTA.
+In Stat$\textit{A}$ \cite{zanella2025realistic}, $\gamma$ controls the number of effective classes in a batch, for zero-shot VLM adaptation.
+On ImageNet-C, the large drop in performance for each task indicates the need for CLIP adaptation to severe image degradation and the importance of relevant text features.
 In Figure \ref{fig: tsne}, we show t-SNE \cite{van2008visualizing} plots of visual and text features, of a few tasks, and compare them against zero-shot ViT-B/16 for CIFAR-10C.
-It highlights how our approach enhances alignment with text features, fosters better class separation, and forms more distinct clusters, leading to significant improvements compared to zero-shot CLIP.
+It highlights how our approach enhances alignment with text features, fosters better class separation, and forms more distinct clusters, leading to significant improvements.
 The Supplementary shows detailed t-SNE plots for CIFAR-10C and CIFAR-100C.
-Concerning compute time per task, on a difficult dataset like ImageNet-C, our method takes about \underline{45 s}, compared to \underline{40 mins} for TPT and \underline{4 mins} for VTE.
-This makes our approach deployment-friendly for quick classification with large improvements.